Boll & Cie: History

 Boll & Cie was established in 1853.
 Wines which were sold within Europe and the USA, supplying major wine merchants such as Harrods in London.

-Headquartered to the city of Reims it became member of the Syndicat du Commerce des vins de Champagne, which later became the Unions des Maisons de Champagne in 1882.
+Headquartered in the city of Reims it became a member of the Syndicat du Commerce des vins de Champagne, which later became the Unions des Maisons de Champagne in 1882.

 Boll & Cie Champagne was served in the restaurants in the USA, United Kingdom and France in the 19th century such as Delmonico's New York.

 Besides Blanc de Blanc Extra Brut and the Boll & Cie Grand Cru Vintage 2010, Boll produces Rose Champagne as well as Ratafia.

 The distribution of Boll Champagne is limited to selected distributors and restaurants, mainly in France, Germany, UK, Japan, Australia, Hong-Kong and Taiwan.

-In March 2017, Boll & Cie was the official champagne for Pagani Automobili at Geneva Motor Show.
+In March 2017, Boll & Cie was the official champagne for Pagani Automobili at the Geneva Motor Show.
 Château de Méry, the estate of Boll & Cie is currently redeveloped as a luxurious hideaway, will open its doors to the public in 2018.